Foxandxss/angular-tips/source/_posts/2014-04-28-introduction-to-unit-test-filters.markdown

 });
 ```

 We learned about this in the introduction.
-We are simply loading out `app` module (were we are going to put our filter) and then we are injecting it.
+We are simply loading out `app` module (where we are going to put our filter) and then we are injecting it.
 Filters are injected using `nameFilter` where `name` is the name of the filter.

-There a couple ways of testing, we can write all the tests at once or we can write some tests and make them pass and repeat until it is feature complete or we can write all the tests at once.
+There are a couple ways of testing, we can write all the tests at once or we can write some tests and make them pass and repeat until it is feature complete or we can write all the tests at once.
 We are going to use the first technique here.

 Let's add the first one (just after the last `beforeEach`):